SumoLogic/sumologic-otel-collector/docs/migration.md

 ### Local Windows Performance Source (LocalWindowsPerfMon)

-Local Windows Performance Source is not supported by the OpenTelemetry Collector.
+There is no migration process from Installed Collector to OpenTelemetry Collector.

 ### Remote Windows Performance Source (RemoteWindowsPerfMon)